melcodesdev/dio-architecture/README.md

 #dio architecture

 I adore great architectural designs, and without looking at what buildings they are, sometimes I like to imagine what their functions are.
-So I had this idea to create an architecture firm concept website that displays breathtaking architectural pieces with purpose.
+So I had this idea to create an architecture firm concept catalogue website that displays breathtaking architectural pieces with purpose.

 Stacks: Vite, React.js, HTML, CSS, JavaScript, tailwindCSS, Git, Netlify.